Dealing with dating can be tough. Photo by Matt Nelson on Unsplash

 Until next time,

-If you found this helpful feel free to share it!
+If you found this helpful feel free to share it and remember to grab a copy of my research-based resource Managing conflict with Teens below!